-The term 'Keynesian Economics' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Keynesian Economics' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Keynesian economics represents a system of economic ideas that the British economist John Maynard Keynes developed in the first half of the twentieth century.
 Keynes became best known for his easy to understand and straight forward arguments for the underlying causes of the Great Depression.

 His theories of economics found their basis in the concept of the circular flows of money.
 As his ideas became more and more widely accepted, they led to a range of intervening economic policies towards the end of the Great Depression, particularly in the United States.